Closing prices for crude oil, gold and other commodities | KRDO

 The Associated Press

 Wholesale gasoline for December delivery was unchanged at $2.33 a gallon.
-December heating oil fell 2 cents to $3.22 a gallon.
-December natural gas fell 31 cents to $6.71 per 1,000 cubic feet.
+December heating oil rose 8 cents to $3.30 a gallon.
+January natural gas rose 4 cents to $7.24 per 1,000 cubic feet.